Present and Past

 Learn more

 On Archaeological Style jewellery, see David Bennet and Daniela Mascetti: Understanding Jewellery, Woodbridge 2010, pp. 134-145, and at length Charlotte Gere/Judy Rudoe: Jewellery in the Age of Queen Victoria, London 2010, pp. 376-436.
 On Castellani jewellery with scarabs, see Elizabeth Simpson: "A Perfect Imitation of the Ancient Work."
-Ancient Jewelry and Castellani Adaptations, in Susan Weber Soros/Stefani Walker (eds.): Castallani and Italian Archaeological Jewelry, New Haven/London 2004, pp. 200-226, and Susan Weber Soros: "Under the Great Canopies of Civilization."
-Castellani Jewelry and Metalwork at International Exhibitions in the same volume, pp. 228-283.
+Ancient Jewellery and Castellani Adaptations, in Susan Weber Soros/Stefani Walker (eds.): Castellani and Italian Archaeological Jewelry, New Haven/London 2004, pp. 200-226, and Susan Weber Soros: "Under the Great Canopies of Civilization."
+Castellani Jewellery and Metalwork at International Exhibitions in the same volume, pp. 228-283.
 On the supposedly ancient scarab colliers, especially Gertrud Platz-Horster/Hans-Ulrich Tietz: Etruscan Scarab Colliers.
 With an excursus on granulation among the Etruscans, in: Jahrbuch der Berliner Museen, 35 (1993), pp. 8-45.

 Learn more